Invoice approval workflow for accounts payable teams: a complete guide

 • What SmartDocto in this area actually can and cannot do

 Accounts payable teams approve invoices through a mix of forwarded emails, WhatsApp screenshots, and verbal sign-off, then spend hours reassembling that proof for the auditor at year-end.
 The work is invisible until something breaks: a missed payment deadline, a late-fee notice, or an auditor asking who exactly signed off on a EUR 80,000 invoice in March.
-A document approval workflow is a rule-based system that decides who approves what, in what order, with what deadline, and what happens when the deadline passes.
+An invoice approval workflow is the rule-based system that decides who approves what, in what order, with what deadline, and what happens when the deadline passes.
+It is the same pattern for any document approval workflow in accounting, applied to accounts payable.

 01 / 08